Linux-DEX/ai-chat-bot/README.md

 ## Keywords

 AI chatbot, RAG chatbot, Retrieval Augmented Generation, OpenAI, Upstash Vector, semantic search, Next.js chatbot, website ingestion, PDF ingestion, context-aware AI, chatbot app, gpt-3.5-turbo, gpt-4-turbo, Upstash Redis, vector database, Arnob T., AI assistant, machine learning, LLM, ML, education

----

-## Conclusion

-This project is a production-ready, extensible example of how to build a modern, context-aware AI chatbot using RAG, OpenAI, and Upstash.
-Use it as a learning resource, a starter kit, or a foundation for your own AI-powered apps.

----

-- Happy Coding! 🚀
-- Thank you!

----